 The insuring agreements in this type of policy also protect individual leaders, and their personal assets, from lawsuits that arise, often naming leaders personally for their acts and decisions leading the company.
 To cover the potential risks of a company’s leadership, including the directors and officers, and those assigned to a company itself, D&O Insurance offers three main coverage parts designed for the particular needs of the insured parties so that they receive appropriate protection at an affordable cost.

-The Basics of D&O Insurance
+The Basics: A Guide to D&O Insurance

 D&O insurance covers defense costs, settlements, and other fees resulting from allegations and claims made against directors, officers, company leaders, managers, and employees.